Endorsement Procedures

 • Section 4.
 The 45th shall only circulate and promote petitions for ballot measures it has endorsed.

 • Section 5.
-In the absence of an endorsement, the executive board and other committees are expected to make case-by-case decisions on providing specific non-financial services in furtherance of the 45th’s goals of electing Democratic candidates and advancing Democratic values and ideals.
+In the absence of an endorsement, the executive board and other committees may make case-by-case decisions on providing specific non-financial services in furtherance of the 45th’s goals of electing Democratic candidates and advancing Democratic values and ideals.

 • Section 6.
 A candidate may not claim to have the support of the organization – or imply the same – unless they have actually been endorsed.